Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Catch Me If You Can is a film based on the life of Frank Abagnale, who successfully performed cons worth millions of dollars, all before his 19th birthday.
 He posed as a Pan American World Airways pilot, a Louisiana parish prosecutor, and a Georgia doctor.
 Abagnale's primary crime was check fraud and he aided the FBI in catching other check forgers.

 Dicaprio starred as Abagnale, while Hanks portrayed FBI bank fraud agent Carl Hanratty who pursued the young con artist.
-Both critics and Frank Abagnale himself applauded the film.
+Both critics and Abagnale himself applauded the film.

 Schindler's List (1993)